rolfbjarne/Embeddinator-4000/docs/error.md

 The tool could not find the currently selected Xcode location using the `xcode-select -p` command.
 Please verify that this command succeeds, and returns the correct Xcode location.

+<h3><a name="EM0007"/>EM0007: Could not get the sdk version for '{sdk}'.</h3>

+The tool could not get the SDK version using the `xcrun --show-sdk-version --sdk {sdk}` command.
+Please verify that this command succeeds, and returns the SDK version.

 <h3><a name="EM0099"/>EM0099: Internal error *.
 Please file a bug report with a test case (https://github.com/mono/Embeddinator-4000/issues).</h3>

 This error message is reported when an internal consistency check in the Embeddinator-4000 fails.